JJMax1/Eaglercraft-1.13-Web/README.md

 # Play Minecraft 1.14.2 directly in your web browser

-### ⚠ ATTENTION DMCA PEOPLE TRYING TO HUNT ME DOWN: This website is a early indev of Eaglercraft 1.14.2
+### ⚠  This html is a very early indev of Eaglercraft 1.14.2 and will have bugs to come

 # UNDER CONSTRUCTION